BroadcastChannel transport

 same-named channel is immediately in the mesh.

-Tab Sync Dashboard shows how postal’s BroadcastChannel transport turns cross-tab state synchronization into a straightforward pub/sub problem.
-Open it in two browser tabs side by side and watch state changes propagate in real time — login, theme, and preferences all stay in sync.
+Tab Sync Dashboard shows how postal’s BroadcastChannel and ServiceWorker transports can run side-by-side on the same postal instance — each handling a different messaging boundary.
+Open it in two browser tabs side by side and watch state changes propagate in real time — login, theme, and preferences all stay in sync, while the ServiceWorker tracks exactly how many tabs are connected.

 BroadcastChannel transport